-Routing is the mechanism of moving information across an internetwork from a source to destination.
+Routing is the mechanism of transferring information from a source to destination across an internetwork.
 The distance vector routing and link state routing are the two of routing algorithms, categorised depending on the way the routing tables are updated.

 The prior difference between Distance vector and link state routing is that in distance vector routing the router share the knowledge of the entire autonomous system whereas in link state routing the router share the knowledge of only their neighbour routers in the autonomous system.

 Content: Distance Vector Routing Vs Link State Routing

 |Network view||Topology information from the neighbour point of view||Complete information on the network topology|

 |Best path calculation||Based on the least number of hops||Based on the cost|